 Events and training

 Louise is available to speak at events and offers regular training sessions on Zoom.
-If you would like information about Louise's next speaking engagement or Zoom, please email firstname.lastname@example.org
+For details of Louise's latest events, see below.
+If you would like to book Louise for a bespoke Zoom training session or an in-person event, for example a training session at a church, please email firstname.lastname@example.org